GSA/modernization/pages/report/09-appendix-d.md

 marketplace.

-This strategy also takes into account that re-sellers would still be able to sell these licenses under existing GSA Schedules or Solutions for Enterprise-Wide Procurement contracts; however, they would be required to use the current price point, record the sale into the dashboard, and make their re-seller fees transparent to Government as the differentiation in competition.
+This strategy also takes into account that re-sellers would still be able to sell these licenses under existing GSA Schedules and Government-wide Acquisition Contracts (GWACs), or NASA SEWP contracts;
+however, they would be required to use the current price point, record the sale into the dashboard, and make their re-seller fees transparent to Government as the differentiation in competition.
 Ultimately, this will save business development and contract negotiation time and effort between the email providers and the re-sellers, which will drive down the overhead fees the Government has to pay.

 Services, configurations, and prices all negotiated openly and reported publicly will not only ensure the most competitive rates for Government,